Skill Demand Index

 Which roles need Proposal Preparation most:

-Project Management positions drive 67% of demand.
-Other also frequently list Proposal Preparation as a requirement.
-Skills commonly paired with Proposal Preparation include Project Management.
+Other positions drive 50% of demand.
+Project Management also frequently list Proposal Preparation as a requirement.
+Skills commonly paired with Proposal Preparation include Communication Skills and MS Office Suite.

 Depth Level Distribution